-Fig. 6a-b shows the variability of levels/streamflow in central and eastern and southwestern Amazonia during 2004 and 2005, as compared to the LTM.
-From December 2004 to the end of the climatological peak water season in May 2005, the levels of the Amazon River in Iquitos, the Solimões River in Tabatinga and Fonte Boa, the Acre River in Rio Branco, the Mamoré in Puerto Varador and the Ibaré River in Puerto Almacén reached values well below the normal, in some cases up-to 2 m below normal in the monthly mean In the Peruvian Amazonia (SENAMHI 2005) the levels of the Amazon River in Nanay and Iquitos in Peru were about 2.79 m and 4.80 m meters below normal, respectively.
-The levels of the Marañón River in Nauta reached 2.79 m below normal, and in the Ucayali River in Requena the levels were 2.56 meters below normal.
-These were record low values for the last 35 years.
+Figures 6a and 6b show the variability of levels/ streamflow in central and eastern and southwestern Amazonia during 2004 and 2005, as compared to the LTM.
+From December 2004 to the end of the climatological peak water season in May 2005, the levels of the Amazon River in Iquitos, the Solimões River in Tabatinga and Fonte Boa, the Acre River in Rio Branco, the Mamoré in Puerto Varador, and the Ibaré River in Puerto Almacén reached values well below the normal, in some cases up to 2 m below normal in the monthly mean.
+In the Peruvian Amazonia (SENAMHI 2005) the levels of the Amazon River in Nanay and Iquitos in Peru were about 2.79 and 4.80 m below normal, respectively.
+The levels of the Marañón River in Nauta reached 2.79 m below normal, and in the Ucayali River in Requena the levels were 2.56 m below normal.
+These were record low values for the last 35 yr.

-The Rio Negro was 1-2 m above the normal from January to July 2005 in Manaus (Fig. 7b).
+The Rio Negro was 1-2 m above normal from January to July 2005 in Manaus (Fig. 7b).
 Since August 2005 the river levels dropped to values about 3 m below normal.
-It reached 18.61 m in September 2005 (September average=22.30 m).
-For comparison, the river level in Manaus reached 21.74 m in September 2004, and it dropped almost 4 m below-normal by September 2005.
+It reached 18.61 m in September 2005 (September average = 22.30 m).
+For comparison, the river level in Manaus reached 21.74 m in September 2004, and it dropped almost 4 m below normal by September 2005.
 The levels of the Uatumã River in Balbina and the Tocantins Rivers in Tucurui in eastern Amazonia do not show significant negative anomalies during 2005, indicating that the hydrological impact was not serious in northern Amazonia, an inference consistent with rainfall anomalies being between normal and above normal in that region.

 The large drop in river levels in Manaus was related to the low levels of the Solimões River upstream of the Manaus region.
 The water stage of the Rio Negro in Manaus is a combination of the signal produced by the Rio Negro itself and the nearby Solimões River.
 It is clear that the drought of 2005 has different characteristics with previous recorded events, since it strongly affected the southwest portion of the basin.
 Because of the sheer size and significant travel time of the Amazon basin, the contribution of that part of the basin occurred when the water levels are already receding at Manaus.
-Therefore, rainfall anomalies strongly affected the water level at Manaus already deep in the dry season, increasing the recession in October 2005, and by February 2006 the Acre and Madeira Rivers have experienced anomalously high levels due to the intense rainfall during October 2005-March 2006.
-The Acre River reached 16.71 m on 21 February 2006, affecting tens of thousands of persons in low-lying areas in Rio Branco, Acre.
-In March 2006, the Madeira River reached 22.84 m level at Manicoré, where the mean is for that period is only 12.9 m.
+Therefore, rainfall anomalies strongly affected the water level at Manaus already deep in the dry season, increasing the recession in October 2005 while the peak discharge remains unaffected.
+Rainfall increased again in October 2005, and by February 2006 the Acre and Madeira Rivers had experienced anomalously high levels because of the intense rainfall during October 2005-March 2006.
+The Acre River reached 16.71 m on 21 February 2006, affecting tens of thousands of people in low-lying areas in Rio Branco, Acre.
+In March 2006, the Madeira River reached the 22.84-m level at Manicoré, where the mean is for that period is only 12.9 m.